The Learning Community

 The Beauty of Holiness

-Canon Anna Macham and Canon Robert Titley from Salisbury Cathedral in conversation about what they value about Anglican worship, how it works and what makes for good worship.
+Canon Anna Macham and Canon Robert Titley from Salisbury Cathedral discuss what they value about Anglican worship, how it works and what makes for good worship.

 How to Read the Bible Really Badly!